rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

+### ChildsAccountIDs
+A comma seperated list of children accountIDs of the current account, useful with the `accountid` parameter of some modules

+type
+:	the type of accounts to limit the results to

+    accepted values are any comma seperated combination of `alumni`, `artists`, or `management`

+    defaults to `alumni,artist,management` (all three)

+includeCurrent
+:    whether or not to include the current account with the children

+    accepted values are `true` or `false`

+    defaults to `false`

 ### CreatedDate, ModifiedDate, PublishedDate
 Show the date of various objects

 format
-:	the format of the date according to [PHP date() function](http://php.net/date) *defaults to n/j/y*
+:	the format of the date according to [PHP date() function](http://php.net/date)

-: if set to "relative", returns time ago such as "5 seconds ago" : if set to "gmdate", returns a GMT date in PHP date format 'Y-M-d h:i A' (see using `{EventList}` in the ActivityStream)
+    accepted values are a formatted date, `relative` (returns time ago such as "5 seconds ago"), or `gmdate` (a GMT date in PHP date format 'Y-M-d h:i A' (see using `{EventList}` in the ActivityStream))

+    defaults to `n/j/y`

 ### LikeLink
 Add a link to like a specific item

 likeText
-:	the text to show when the item hasn't yet been liked by the viewer *defaults to "Like"*
+:	the text to show when the item hasn't yet been liked by the viewer

+    defaults to `"Like"`

 unlikeText
-:	the text to show when the item has been liked by the viewer *defaults to "Unlike"*
+:	the text to show when the item has been liked by the viewer

+    defaults to `"Unlike"`

 class
 :	the class to give the `<a>` tag